pjgsch/fem-plax/README.md

 # fem-plax

-FEA for plane stress/strain and axisymmetry
+FEA (Matlab/octave) for plane stress/strain and axisymmetry.